yahiabrd/SupWeather/README.md

 # SupWeather

-Weather app using the Openweather API you need to npm install the packages for launch this project
+Weather app using the Openweather API,

+you need to npm install the packages for launch this project